Roy Hofheinz: Politics

 After his father, a laundry truck driver, died when he was 16, Hofheinz became the breadwinner for his family.
-He opened a private law practice shortly after his graduation in 1931, then served in the Texas House of Representatives from 1934 to 1936 as the youngest person ever elected to the state legislature.
-After his one term, he ran for and was elected a judge for Harris County, Texas from 1936 to 1944, again setting a record for the youngest judge, at age 24.
+He opened a private law practice shortly after his graduation in 1931, then served in the Texas House of Representatives from 1935 to 1937 as the youngest person ever elected to the state legislature.
+After his one term, he ran for and was elected the county judge (the highest-ranking county administrator) for Harris County, Texas from 1936 to 1944, again setting a record for the youngest judge, at age 24.
 Known in his youth as the "Boy Mayor", at 23 he was the youngest county administrator in the state.
 He acted as campaign manager for Lyndon B. Johnson during Johnson's rise to the position of Congressman and then two Senatorial campaigns in 1941 and 1948.

 He lost an election for a third term as judge in 1944 and returned to private law practice.
-After World War II, Hofheinz pioneered FM radio and built a network of radio and television stations (including 790 KTHT Houston, now KBME; 1530 KSOX Harlingen TX, now KGBT; 680 KBAT San Antonio, now KKYX) in the Texas Gulf Coast area, and made a business of salvaging the slag from steelmaking, crushing it, and selling it as roadbuilding aggregate.
+After World War II, Hofheinz pioneered FM radio and built a network of radio and television stations (including 790 KTHT Houston, now KBME; 1530 KSOX Harlingen TX, now KYWW; 680 KBAT San Antonio, now KKYX) in the Texas Gulf Coast area, and made a business of salvaging the slag from steelmaking, crushing it, and selling it as roadbuilding aggregate.

+Major accomplishments of his career as an elected official include leading the city to use oyster shells to pave city streets instead of gravel which had to be brought in from far flung locations at great cost.
+He also helped reinvent the system which cares for delinquent and homeless youth; creating a model which provided ‘homes’ for the youth rather than treating them as young prisoners.
+This model was immensely successful and replicated around the country, revolutionizing how municipalities handle troubled youth.

 In 1952, Hofheinz was elected to the first of two terms as Mayor of Houston.
 Hofheinz claimed credit for integrating the Harris County buses and golf courses as a judge, and as mayor, for quietly integrating rest rooms in City Hall and public libraries.
 He recounted an encounter with a "socially prominent [white] female" as mayor: "'I won't let my children sit by black children in the library; I don't know what they would catch!'" to which he retorted "Maybe tolerance".
 His often-contentious relationship with the Houston City Council led to several members of the Council pushing to impeach him in 1955 over a dispute involving higher taxes.
 Instead of impeachment, as a compromise, Hofheinz was censured and a special election was called for mayor and all seats on the city council.
-Hofheinz he was defeated in the special election.
+Hofheinz was defeated in the special election.
 His son Fred served as mayor of Houston in the 1970s.